nest/nest-simulator/doc/contribute/index.rst

 are happy to consider your contributions (e.g., new models, bug or documentation fixes) for addition to the official version of NEST.

+Please familiarize yourself with our :doc:`NEST Git workflow <development_workflow>` and :doc:`C++ coding style guidelines <coding_guidelines_cpp`.

 In order to make sure that the NEST Initiative can manage the NEST code base in the long term, you need to send us a completed and signed :download:`NEST Contributor Agreement <NEST_Contributor_Agreement.pdf>` to transfer your copyright to the NEST Initiative before we can merge your pull request.

 Report bugs and request features
 --------------------------------